Saurabhsanjay/BoAt-Clone/README.md

 </p>

-Nike Clone is MERN Stack e-commerce web application that allows you to buy shoes & clothes online with payment gateway integration.
+Nike Clone is MERN Stack e-commerce web application that allows you to buy earphones & headsets online.
 It has a variety of categories, just visit the product listing page and you will see all the products, apply filters as per your need and in just a few clicks you can buy any products from the website.
 This project is just for educational purpose.